ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R19]**

-If there is a Transaction Fee Refund, an Intermediary and a Developer MUST be able to view a Transaction Fee Refund after a L2 Meta Transaction has been finalized on the L2.
+If there is a Transaction Fee Refund, an Intermediary and a Developer MUST be able to view a Transaction Fee Refund after an L2 Meta Transaction has been finalized on the L2.

 [[R19]](#r19) Testability: